Mishalzeera/the-money-manager/README.md

 For the sake of keeping things coherent, an if statement was added to base.html, showing login/register vs logout options depending on the state.
 The condition of "user" being in session cookies was used as the deciding factor.
+Also it is worth noting that around here the CI walkthrough project was no longer of myuch help and the author stopped using it as a reference.

 ### Create Settings Page That Allows User To Delete Account